06. Serverless

 • IAM Role – Authentication; IAM Policy & Resources Policy – Authorization

-• Cognito User Pool – Authentication; API Gateway Methods – Authorization
+• Cognito User Pool – Authentication; API Gateway Methods – Authorization, or Custom Authorizer

 • Custom Domain Name HTTPS security through integration with AWS Certificate Manager (ACM)